Navigating the planning process

 The advice in this document is intended to ensure the design and planning process for making home alterations is clear and leads to a positive outcome.

 Certain home alterations require planning permission from the Council.
-The diagram in the right-hand bar explains how to check whether planning permission is required and how to engage in the planning process.
+View the flowchart in the right-hand to learn where planning permission is required and how to engage in the planning process.

 6.2.1